fmorriso/Java-Random-Number-Utilities/README.md

 # Java Random Number Utilities

-A set of random number utilities that handles edge cases under user control.
+A set of random number utilities that defaults to including both the minimum and maximum values in the range of eligible return values plus allows some user control of the tolerance value used in generating random double precision values.

 ## Getting started